 CAN-DO is a 501(c) 3 nonprofit clemency foundation in Malibu, CA, that advocates Clemency for All Nonviolent Drug Offenders.
-CAN-DO has … Read the rest
+CAN-DO has access to numerous … Read the rest

 CANDO interviewed Ramona Brant less than two months after she was set free.
 Listen to her share, in detail, the day she learned President Obama granted her clemency.

 Everyone at CANDO is devastated to learn of Ramona Brant’s passing that … Read the rest

 Tried: Northern District of Iowa